 Some children will have specific, personalised intervention programmes that follow advice given by a specialist such as a Speech and Language Therapist or Occupational Therapist.
 If a pupil needs more expert support from an outside agency and the school needs specialist advice a referral will be made, with your consent, and forwarded to the most appropriate agency.
 Sometimes an observation or some specific assessments will be carried out to gain a more detailed understanding of their needs.
-Advice will be shared with the SENDCO and the class teacher and may include making changes to the way your child is supported in class.
+Advice will be shared with the SENCO and the class teacher and may include making changes to the way your child is supported in class.
 Parents are often involved in a meeting to discuss the additional support and how to support your child's learning at home.
 All additional support is regularly reviewed and adjusted as the needs of the child change, develop and progress.

-How will the curriculum be matched to my child's needs?
+➤ How will the curriculum be matched to my child's needs?

-Teachers plan different levels of work in class to enable each child to understand what they are doing.
-This is often called differentiation and will depend on the individual child's needs but may include different resources, simplified tasks, more practical ways of recording learning or support from the teacher or a teaching assistant for particular activities.
-Teaching assistants may be allocated to work with the pupil in a small focus group to target specific needs.
+Teachers will plan learning taking into account how each child in the class learns most effectively.
+This is often called 'adaptation' and will depend on the individual child's needs but may include different resources, simplified tasks, more practical ways of recording learning or support from the teacher or a Learning Support Assistant for particular activities.
+Learning Support Assistants may be allocated to work with the pupil in a small focus group to target specific needs.
 If a child has been identified as having a special need, their class teacher will write an individual Provision Map.
 This will include targets (set according to their area of need) and an outline of the extra support that the child receives in the classroom and through intervention groups.
 Provision Maps will be discussed with parents at least termly.